ighodaro201/registrar3/README.md

 understand bash scripts.
 It also helped me see more clearly how to modularise.

-We did not make a footer with our names at the bottom of the pages (Delete this once we've implemented it)
+We do not correctly implement the error pages (Delete once done)